rodrigoaadias/UnoGameProjectCpp/README.md

 * That's it, your card is ready to be used in the game.

 ### Create a custom Round
 In some cases, a card can change how the next round will behave.
 This is very common in a Uno game.

-Situations that need it is when a player toss a Jump card for example.
+An example of this is when a player toss a Jump card.
 The next player must skip its turn.

+To create a new round, do the following steps:
+* Make your round class derive from `Round`
+* Override the `RunRound` method and write here how the round should behave.
+Note that this method receives the current player turn and a reference to the deck.
+Use it to manipulate the round behaviour.
+You can look at `MustBuyRound` class to see how to a custom round behaviour can be implemented.

+### Check if an object implements an Interface
+As explained before, it's mandatory that your entity uses an EntityPtr.
+And another feature of EntityPtr is that it has a method to check if the Entity implements any interface.

+Use `ImplementsInterface<TInterfaceType>()` method to check if the Entity implements the interface you want.
+It returns a raw pointer to the interface.
+If it's `NULL`, it means that your Entity doesn't implements it.

 ## License
 - GNU GENERAL PUBLIC LICENSE for this repository (see `LICENSE.txt` for more details)